Zhou1213CN/Final_Project_Group2/README.md

 6. Repeat 2-5 until the new matched count does not increase by a value compared with the previous iteration

-   Usage : We only add the augment part for musae_ENGB_edges.csv with value = 0.3% in step 6.
+   Usage in step 6: Musae_ENGB_edges.csv with value = 0.3%; Rest of files with value =2%

 ## **Merits of our algorithm**